fabston/TradingView-Webhook-Bot/README.md

 ## How can I help?
 All kinds of contributions are welcome!
 The most basic way to show your support is to `⭐️ star` the project, or to raise [`🐞issues`](https://github.com/TheDevFab/TradingView-Webhook-Bot/issues/new).
-To keep me going you could also buy me a [`☕️ coffee`](http://fabian.cx/buymeacoffee).
-Any kind of support means a lot to me. 🙌